heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledg Graph Representation (RDF and Property Graph) and Schema.md

 14. Summarizing answer graphs induced by keyword queries (VLDB 2013) 🌟
 > * This paper studies the summarization of the answer graphs induced by a keyword query.
 > * Specifically, to measure the information loss after the summarization, the coverage ratio, which is a quality metric of summary graphs, is designed.
 > * According to this metric, the authors formulate a set of summarization problems, with the target to determine the minimized summary graphs with the constraints of certain coverage ratio.
-Exact and heuristic summarization algorithms are proposed to solve the problems.
+> * Exact and heuristic summarization algorithms are proposed to solve the problems.

 __1.2 Retrieval-based Keyword Query__

 Retrieval-based methods precompute an index a collection of size-bounded subgraphs as candidate answers.

+1. EASE: an effective 3-in-1 keyword search method for unstructured, semi-structured and structured data （SIGMOD 2008）🌟
+> * EASE processes keyword queries on the graph constructed based on the target heterogenous data.
+> * Specifically, instead of employing traditional inverted indices, EASE summarizes the graphs and constructs graph indices.
+> * To facilitate the keyword-based search, an extended inverted index is proposed together with a novel ranking mechanism to enhance the effectiveness of search.
+2. Finding Top-k Answers in Keyword Search over Relational Databases Using Tuple Units (TKDE 2011) 🌟
+> * Motivation: effectively answer keyword queries by integrating multiple related tuple units (instead of single unit) to answer a keyword query in many real-world scenarios.
+> * SAINT devises single-keyword-based structure-aware index as well as keyword-pair-based structure-aware index.
+Then, the structural relationships between different tuple units are incorporated into these indexes, to identify the answers of integrated tuple units in an efficient manner.
+> * Moreover, novel ranking strategies and algorithms are developed to locate the top-k answers progressively.

 __1.3 Keyword Query Interpretation__